 “Working with Karen is the single best decision I’ve made in my career as a professional academic.
 Here’s why:

 PRACTICAL BENEFITS.
 Karen’s techniques really work.
 She helped me get a 50% conversion rate from job applications to on-campus interviews – even in today’s tight hiring market.
-Her interview bootcamp helped me nail the campus visits.
+Her interview boot camp session helped me nail the campus visits.
 I’m still waiting to hear back from departments, but I expect to have multiple exciting offers!

 KNOWLEDGEABLE SUPPORT.
 Karen is an expert at the big questions, like “How do I sell myself as an ABD?”
 But she’s equally good with the little things that send big messages, from how to word your follow-up email to what kind of shoes to wear.
 You can ask her anything, and if she doesn’t know?
 She’ll find out.